jmbeach/duolingo-vocab-lists/README.md

 The list of words for a course can be downloaded in JSON and CSV format.

+The main purpose of this project is to provide a means of getting the vocab in a format that is easy to import into a memorization tool.
+Tinycards does not seem to be maintained that well anymore (sadface).

 # Parsing other courses

 I wrote a NodeJS program to parse the words in the Spanish course from [an awesome post in a Duolingo discussion](https://forum.duolingo.com/comment/31508369).
 Thank you so much [FieryCat](https://www.duolingo.com/profile/FieryCat)!